merandagp/HIST5706-DevLogs/Nov26.MuralDevlog3.md

 4. The Street
 5. The Sidewalk

 My plan was that each part shares a small snapshot of my memories and feelings towards Mechanicsville in conversation with the oral history interviews I had already recorded with my parents.
+The main story I want to tell is one of acceptance of change as a neutral and necessary part of place.
 I wanted to vary the chapters by using different temporal frameworks (ex. starting with the present then going back to the past or opening with a memory and circling back to the present, etc.) and a variety of multimedia (video, photos, audio).
 While it was a more productive week than I expected, there were obviously some hiccups.

 ### Creating the chapters